 Turner Prize-winning artist, Martin Creed, who is known for his unorthodox take on art and love for adding shock value to his pieces, has a new exhibition for display at the Hauser & Wirth Gallery.

 Toast, an impressive assembly of paintings, sculptures, and tapestry of all things ended up being true to the artist’s style.
 Expect to absorb art like a sponge with your eyes, ears, and sense of smell, or adore the impressive bronze slice of bread covered in golden “peanut butter.”

 Toast will be stunning the gallery visitors until the 9th of February.

 There’s no denying that London is one of the best cities in the world to live in.
 But it is a city, nonetheless.
 It is an amalgamation of concrete, glass, and metal filled to the brim with people in a constant hurry.
 Surely it’s not the perfect accommodation for human beings, according to Mother Nature’s original designs.

 Or is it?

-Can the power of an architect design a city that’s actually a better home for us, hairless monkeys?
+Can the power of an architect design a city that’s a better home for us hairless monkeys?

 You’ll have to find out the answer on your own.
-Luckily, the Living With Buildings exhibition will be here to help you figure things out until the 3d of March.
+Luckily, the Living With Buildings exhibition will help you figure things out until the 3rd of March.

-Explore the art from Cook’s voyage and live out the dream of adventurous sailing across the 7 seas without ever leaving the conveniences of civilization.
+Explore the art from Cook’s voyage and live out the dream of adventurous sailing across the seven seas without ever leaving the conveniences of civilization.

 Expect a chance to relive one of the most significant historical events that led to the uprising of the Soviet Union and explore the true reasons behind the rebellion.